-- In 2010 Braintree District consumed more energy than the county average and was the 5th highest consumers amongst all local authorities in the county.
-A total of 1,386.3 of the District's total 3,347.6GWh energy consumption were from transport related petroleum products.
-In contrast only 4.6GWh of energy consumed is generated from renewable sources, however this is a higher amount that the local authority average for Essex at 2.4GWh and the 2nd highest amount amongst all local authorities in the county. - Industry, domestic and road transport each produced roughly 1/3 of the total CO2 emissions within the District in 2008.
+- In 2011 Braintree District consumed more energy than the county average and was the 5th highest consumers amongst all local authorities in the county.
+A total of 1,245.5 of the District's total 3,092.3GWh energy consumption were from transport related petroleum products.
+In contrast only 5GWh of energy consumed is generated from renewable sources, however this is a higher amount that the local authority average for Essex at 2.46GWh and the 2nd highest amount amongst all local authorities in the county. - Industry, domestic and road transport each produced roughly 1/3 of the total CO2 emissions within the District in 2008.
 The industrial and commercial sector produces the smallest amount at 30.29% while road transport produces the most at 36.61%.
 When compared to the county average of 35.80%, proportionately more emissions of CO2 were produced by road transport in the District.
-Domestic production is proportionally less in the District at 33.09% than the county average of 34.47%. - At 6.7 tonnes in 2010, residents of Braintree District emitted a slightly higher amount of CO2 per capita than the Essex average, which itself reported a return of 6.6 tonnes, Road transport in Braintree District produces the 4th highest amount of CO2 per capita across the county's Districts/Boroughs at 2.5 tonnes, which is only just higher than the countywide average of 2.4 tonnes. - Braintree consumed 0.14% of its total energy from renewable sources in 2010, the 2nd highest amount amongst Essex Districts/Boroughs and higher than the District/Borough average of 0.09%. - There are 3 Mechanical Biological Treatment (MBT) plants within Essex County Council administrative boundary located in Basildon, Braintree and Colchester.
-All 3 facilities have planning permission with conditions and respective legal agreements. - Up to June 2012 Braintree District had issued 623 certificates related to the Code for Sustainable Homes, the third highest amongst local authorities in Essex and above the local authority average of 391.
-Of these, 318 certificates were issued at the design stage and 305 post construction.
+Domestic production is proportionally less in the District at 33.09% than the county average of 34.47%. - At 6.7 tonnes in 2010, residents of Braintree District emitted a slightly higher amount of CO2 per capita than the Essex average, which itself reported a return of 6.6 tonnes, Road transport in Braintree District produces the 4th highest amount of CO2 per capita across the county's Districts/Boroughs at 2.5 tonnes, which is only just higher than the countywide average of 2.4 tonnes. - Braintree consumed 0.14% of its total energy from renewable sources in 2010, the 2nd highest amount amongst Essex Districts/Boroughs and higher than the District/Borough average of 0.09%. - Up to Sept 2013 Braintree District had issued 847 certificates related to the Code for Sustainable Homes, the fifth highest amongst local authorities in Essex and above the local authority average of 608.
+Of these, 511 certificates were issued at the design stage and 336 post construction.